Treaty of Kyakhta (1727): Results

-Agreement with Russia helped China expand westward and annex Xinjiang.

 Qing subjects are referred to as those from "Dulimbai gurun" in Manchu in the Treaty.

 Background

 By the 1640s Russian adventurers had taken control of the forested area north of Mongolia and Manchuria.
 From 1644, the rule of the Qing dynasty established its capital in Beijing and took control of the Central Plains region.
 In 1689 the Treaty of Nerchinsk established the northern border of Manchuria north of the present line.
 The Russians retained Trans-Baikalia between Lake Baikal and the Argun River north of Mongolia.

 At the time of Nerchinsk what is now Mongolia had just been captured by the Oirat Dzungar Khanate.
 These people were gradually pushed back westward.
 This raised the question of the Russo-Manchu border in Mongolia and opened the possibility of trade from the Lake Baikal area to Peking.
 The Manchus wanted an agreement because they were worried about possible Russian support for the Oirats and did not want disobedient subjects fleeing to the Russians.
 Many of the Cossacks in Siberia were rather close to bandits and could cause trouble if not restrained by the Tsar.
 The Russians had neither a reason nor the means to push south and were more interested in profitable trade.
 The Russians had no hope of sending a serious army this far east and the Manchus had no interest in the frozen forests of Siberia.